Akshitha2064/LandingPage/README.md

 Web Development
 Getting Started
 ----------------
-This is the landing page for a music listener website that I created as part of my internship with Octanet.
+This is the landing page for a music listener website which I created.